Table of Contents

 They also had added features, such as different sound effects, internal metronome, and transposition, that are not featured in an acoustic upright piano.

 The newest models of digital upright pianos are superior in the fact that they feel and sound just like a real piano!
 There are also certain reasons to look at for purchasing a digital upright piano.
 By reading the following, you will gain an understanding of the good reasons to buy a digital upright piano.

-Cost – According to Steinway and Sons, a good quality upright piano usually starts at around 3000 dollars.
+Cost – Generally, a good quality upright piano usually starts at around 3000 dollars.
 With the additional cost of maintenance fees, such as tuning and key repairs, you will also spend extra money to keep an acoustic upright piano in shape.
 The best upright piano featured in this article costs a little more than 3000 dollars, but is in many ways superior to an acoustic upright piano.
 You also will not have to spend so much money on repairs and maintenance fees.
 It is also an excellent decision to buy a digital upright piano if you are a beginner, and you can experiment to see if you would later want to invest more money into buying a high quality acoustic piano.